kennethleungty/Singapore-Condo-Rental-Market-Analysis/README.md

-# Singapore Condo Rental Prices - From Data Curation to Prediction
+# Singapore Condo Rental Prices - From Data Acquisition to Prediction

 ### Motivation
 - There are plenty of write-ups on predicting sale price of public housing properties (especially the Boston public housing dataset).
 However, I have not really come across any projects describing the private property market.